Help! My Child is Starting Kindergarten! Now What?

 As parents, we often wonder if our children are developmentally and emotionally ready for Kindergarten.
 We want to make sure they have the skills they need to make things easier for them.
 In this two part series, I will share some suggestions for how you can help prepare your child for Kindergarten in all of the ways that count.
 Part one focuses on preparing your child emotionally, mentally and socially.

-3) Visit the school - Taking your child to see the school and meet their teacher before the big day, can make a world of difference in their confidence and comfort levels.
-I realize this may not always be possible, but if you can it will help.
 Many schools actually have an open house before Kindergarten begins for this exact reason.
 Make an effort to attend.
 If you cannot, or if your school does not offer this, see about scheduling a time with the school and teacher where you can bring your child to visit.
 Let them walk around the room.
 Show them where they will hang their coat.
 If the school is an all day Kindergarten, show them where the lunchroom is.
-Encourage your child ask any questions of the teacher they may have.
-A child that is prepared is more confident.

-4) Help your child prepare for transportation - If your child will be riding the bus, you can help him or her prepare for this new experience by talking to them about it.
-Explain to your child what their routine will be like, such as what time they will need to be on the bus and where they will sit.
-Discuss rules such as staying in their seat, listening to their driver and following instructions.
-Tell them what the experience may be like.
-To make it less scary, tell them about which friends may be on their bus too!
-Ask if they have any questions or concerns.
-Most important, you do not want your child to see any anxiety you may have as they will easily pick up on your emotions, and this could make it even harder.
+If your child will be riding the bus, you can help him or her prepare for this new experience by talking to them about it.
+Explain the routine, such as what time they will need to be on the bus and where they will sit.
+Discuss the rules, such as staying in their seat, listening to their driver and following instructions.

 Be sure to keep an eye out for the second part of this series where I will share some more ideas for helping your child prepare for Kindergarten.